Singapore-Industrial Control Systems Cybersecurity 301 (SG-ICS 301)

 -

-Minimum 3 years of experience/exposure with network security management and trouble-shooting at the junior to mid-level technical staff range.
+Minimum 3 years of experience/exposure with network security management and troubleshooting at the junior to mid-level technical staff range.

 Learning Objectives